Penaz91/vagrant-host-artix/README.md

+### UNMAINTAINED

+After the switch to BSL I decided to not use Vagrant anymore, thus I don't feel the need to maintain this anymore.
+Feel free to fork the project and improve it if it's useful to you.

 ### Artix Linux Host Plugin for Vagrant 2.x

 This Ruby Gem enables support for Artix Linux Hosts on Vagrant 2.x.